EU banks watchdog says lenders ahead of liquidity rule

 EBA also endorsed the LCR definition agreed at the global level by the Basel Committee, signalling resistance to calls to water it down.

-Separately, the watchdog published recommendations on what should constitute two types of assets that can be included in the LCR - "extremely high quality liquid assets" and "high quality liquid assets".
+Separately, the watchdog also published keenly awaited recommendations on what should constitute two types of assets that can be included in the LCR -- "extremely high quality liquid assets", and "high quality liquid assets".

 At least 60 percent of the LCR must come from the first category, the rest drawn from the second category.